DamienRobert/Documentation/logiciels/network/ip.md

     per interface.
 Newer tools such as iproute2 support multiple address/prefixes per interface, but aliases are still supported for backwards compatibility.
+(ifconfig won't show extra addresses if they are not added with an alias)

 * Show
 $ ip a s wlan0 / ip addr show wlan0